opdavies/oliverdavies.uk/website/source/_daily_emails/why-i-write-tests.md

 date: 2022-08-14
 ---

-In February 2012, I saw a tweet from Tim Millwood aking if anyone wanted to maintain or co-maintain a Drupal module called [Override Node Options](https://www.drupal.org/project/override_node_options).
+In February 2012, I saw a tweet from Tim Millwood asking if anyone wanted to maintain or co-maintain a Drupal module called [Override Node Options](https://www.drupal.org/project/override_node_options).

 It had more than 9,200 active installations at that time, with versions for Drupal 5, 6 and 7.